Give Your New Jersey Cannabis Application a Huge Boost with NJ Cannabis Cultivation, Manufacturing or Retail Licensing Templates in 2021

 The Four Pillars of Winning a Competitive NJ Cannabis License Application

-- Have a Facility Location Pinned Down – The State of NJ wants to grant cannabis licenses to people who are likely to succeed as commercial cultivators.
-This means you should have permission from the city, own or have a long-term lease with the owner, have written proof that the owner is fully informed about your cannabis production plans, and show that you have access to adequate utility service.
+- Have a Facility Location Pinned Down – The State of NJ wants to grant cannabis licenses to people who are likely to succeed.
+This means you should have permission from the city, own or have a long-term lease with the owner, have written proof that the owner is fully informed about your cannabis business plans, and show that you have access to adequate utility service.

 - Have Solid Financial Backing – No cannabis business can survive without adequate investment capital.
-Building a cannabis production facility costs at least $300 per square foot if you invest in reliable environmental control systems.
-Plus, you need to pay employees and development costs for at least 9 months before cultivation income starts covering your operating costs.
+Building a cannabis facility costs a lot of money if you do it right.
+Plus, you need to pay employees and development costs for at least 6 months before your business income starts covering your operating costs.

 - Submit a Complete, Well Organized Application – The cannabis regulators of any state are just like other humans; they like it when things are easy.
 Because of this, your application should be as orderly, complete and succinct as possible, as well as perfectly within their guidelines and expectations.

-Before the application guidelines are published, all we know for sure is that you’ll be required to have a properly zoned location, sufficient financing, relevant experience, and 3 major operating plans- A New Jersey Cannabis Cultivation Plan, a New Jersey Cannabis Security Plan and a New Jersey Environmental Sustainability Plan (page not yet created, but coming soon!).
+Before the application guidelines are published, all we know for sure is that you’ll be required to have a properly zoned location, sufficient financing, relevant experience, and quite a bit of documentation, including 3 major operating plans- A New Jersey Cannabis Operating Plan (Varies depending on your license type), a New Jersey Cannabis Security Plan and a New Jersey Environmental Impact Plan.

-We are currently in the process of putting these New Jersey cannabis cultivation application documents together for you.
-We anticipate having them ready in June 2021.
+We are currently in the process of putting these New Jersey cannabis application documents together for you.
+They will be ready in August of 2021.